alphagov/re-team-manual/source/documentation/prometheus-for-gds-paas/architecture/decisions/0003-use-ecs-for-initial-beta-buildout.md

 #### Context

-Existing self-hosted infrastructure at GDS has been managed in code using tools like puppet, but in a somewhat ad hoc way with each team doing things differently, little sharing of code, and much reinvention of wheels.
+Existing self-hosted infrastructure at GDS has been managed in code using tools like puppet, but in a somewhat unplanned way with each team doing things differently, little sharing of code, and much reinvention of wheels.
 We would like to learn about other ways of deploying infrastructure which encourage consistency: in terms of code